avasdowney/club-cord/notes.md

 **Occurrence Time**: (Weekly, BI-Weekly, Monthly) **User**: User that created the reminder

+# Features
 1. Create/Read/Update/Delete reminder model
-2. Send message reminder 4 HR's before meeting
-3. Store all info in a sqlite3 database
+2. Reminders are stored in a sqlite3 database with the model above

-4. Have a function that checks the DB everyday and see if a meeting is occuring the day before
+## How the "Reminding" will happen
+1. Get the current date and time
+	* Go through reminders db and check if the day matches
+	* Send message to the entire server about the "meeting"

+Run this task every day at 8AM